 FSU Human Subjects Participant Rights

-If you are asked to consent to be a subject in a research study, you have the right to:
+If you are asked to consent (that is, you asked to agree or to provide permission) to be a subject in a research study, you have the right to:

 - Learn about the nature and purpose of the study, experiment, or clinical trial